Monday, 5 March 2018

 Read More: Marking Pakistan As A Sponsor Of Terror 'Deeply Unwise'

 In responding to the senators' questions here, Gen. Joseph Votel also admitted that the Afghan government is losing control over areas in the face of mounting the Taliban fight.
 He said Pakistan's army took action against major US adversaries recently.
-Some India supporting think tanks in Washington have recently increased their efforts to convince the White House to review their ties with Pakistan arguing that the South Asian country is not doing enough to help the US in Afghanistan.
+Some India supporting think tanks in Washington have recently increased their efforts to convince the White House to review their ties with Pakistan arguing that the South Asian country is not doing enough to help the US in Afghanistan."They (Pakistan Army) did things against our main concerns like Taliban and the Haqqani network.
+We have to be more consistent and focused in that area.
+We will continue to engage with Pakistan," he said in a hearing before the Senate Armed Services Committee.

 He admitted that the Afghan government has lost control of almost half of the country after recent fighting.
 When asked why the Afghan government, which had control over 70 percent of the country just a year ago now control only 50 percent, Votel said it was the result "of the fighting taking place in the country and efforts of Taliban to become more resurgent".